Having the Right AC Refrigerant Matters

 - Often referred to by a brand name such as Suva® 407C or Genetron® 407C

-- R-407C is a hydro-fluorocarbon (HFC) that does not contribute to ozone depletion
+- R-407C is a hydro-fluorocarbon (HFC) that does not directly contribute to ozone depletion with a GWP of 1774

 - Of the higher temperature HFC options, R-407C most closely matches the operating characteristics of R-22